 The Canadian Beverage Association (CBA) and the Town of Erin concluded a successful public space recycling pilot project in 2018 that significantly increased the recovery of beverage containers in the town.

-The pilot project started with a waste audit that assessed how well residents have been recycling in public spaces and established a baseline for further comparison.
+The pilot project started in October 2017 with a waste audit that assessed how well residents had been recycling in public spaces in order to establish a baseline for further comparison.

-The pilot project is modelled after the very successful Recycle Everywhere program operated by the Canadian Beverage Container Recycling Association in Manitoba.
-This program has increased the beverage container recovery rate in the province to 70%, up from just 42% in 2010, through a combination of improving access to public space recycling bins and targeted education campaigns.
+The pilot project was modelled after the very successful Recycle Everywhere program operated by the Canadian Beverage Container Recycling Association in Manitoba.
+This program has increased the beverage container recovery rate in the province to roughly 70%, up from just 42% in 2010, through a combination of improving access to public space recycling bins and targeted education campaigns.

 For more information about the Manitoba program, visit: RecycleEverywhere.ca